rayyan-merchant/coalprac/Advanced Procedures/Lab tasks.md

 ---

-### Solution 4: 3.
-Write a program which contains a procedure named LocalSquare .
-The procedure must declare a local variable.
-Initialize this variable by taking an input value from the user and then display its square.
-Use ENTER & LEAVE instructions to allocate and de-allocate the local variable.
+### Solution 4: Write a program to take 4 input numbers from the users.
+Then make two procedures
+CheckPrime and LargestPrime.
+The program should first check if a given number is a prime number or not.
+If all of the input numbers are prime numbers then the program should call the procedure LargestPrime.
+CheckPrime: This procedure tests if a number is prime or not
+LargestPrime: This procedure finds and displays the largest of the four prime numbers.
 ```assembly
 INCLUDE Irvine32.inc